 Taking a family vacation to Rome with your toddler or baby will create special memories which will last a lifetime.
 Some of our family photos from our trip to Rome are among our most treasured possessions.

-Rome is one of those amazing cities where even walking the streets is an experience.
+Rome is one of the best places to visit with a toddler or baby.
+It’s one of those amazing cities where even walking the streets is an experience.
 There are so many things to do in Rome with a baby or toddler, you probably won’t see it all in one visit.
 If you are visiting Rome for the first time with a baby or toddler, you’ll want to be prepared so you can get the most out of your visit.

 Here is everything you need to know about traveling to Rome with a toddler or baby: